-This One Pot Pasta is the easiest dinner to make with minimal cleanup and is made start to finish in under an hour.
-It is plant-based, filled with vegetables, and can be easily gluten-free.
-This recipe is perfect for even the pickiest of eaters so it’s sure to be a family favorite.
-Looking for more easy, healthy, and satisfying dinner recipes?
-Try my Mediterranean Gnocchi, Vegan Lasagna Soup, or One Pan Taco Casserole next.
+This One Pot Pasta is the easiest dinner to make with minimal cleanup.
+Ready in under an hour!
+It is plant-based, vegetable-filled, and gluten-free optional, similar to No-Boil Creamy Pasta Bake and Vegan Lentil Bolognese!
+This recipe is perfect for picky eaters so always a family favorite.
+Other easy and satisfying dinner recipes are Mediterranean Gnocchi, Vegan Lasagna Soup, One Pan Taco Casserole, and Creamy Vegan Hummus Pasta!

 Jump to: